node-real/go-direct-route/readme.md

 and the bundle should be verified on chain during [now+20 second, now+80 second].
 This case shows you how to interact with smart contract through direct-route, and how to control the timing to be verified.
+4. `sendBNBByBundleWithDepositCoinbaseDemo()`.
+In this case, we use two different accounts to send BNB to each other, and including deposit BNB to coinbase to increase *Bundle Price* the two transactions should be all successful or all failed.

 If you want to try with above examples, what you need to do is just to replace the private keys of `account1` and `account2` in `example.go`